January 18, 2021

 The Power of Peer Mentorship

 There is immense power in being a peer.
 Teens and young adults with mental health struggles are often surrounded by well-meaning adults.
-These adults are well-trained in helping teens overcome depression, anxiety, and a myriad of other issues.
+These adults are well-trained in helping teens overcome anxiety, depression and a myriad of other issues.
 However, you have something they do not.
 You are a peer.

-Sharing your Mental Health Story
+Mentoring: Sharing Your Mental Health Story

 True mentoring allows you to live by example, as well as having the humility to be taught by someone else, too.

-Mental Health Mentorship Empowers Teens
+How Mental Health Mentorship Empowers Teens

 Find your inner mentor today.
 The difference that you make in others’ lives can also help you.